bring/developer-site/_posts/2019-08-28-horizontal-teams.md

 ## Technology Specialists 🏊‍♀️

-**The deepest depths of the technology stack are best left to divers — we are the fast swimmers at the surface.**
+**The deepest depths of the technology stack are best left to divers — while we are the fast swimmers at the surface.**

 Vertical teams are responsible for every single moving part of applications they own.
 When building a logistic system for business customers, this covers everything from database to UI design and all layers between.
 Developers write CSS in the morning, and debug production issues in PostgreSQL after lunch.
 They handle a whole range of wildly varying technologies.
 Not every individual member needs to wield them all to the same extent (that’s what teams are for, working together!)
 But as a unit; the vertical team is full stack.